perama-v/TODD/README.md

 ### General Structure
 The database is defined by a schema with tunable parameters.

+The database consists of individually-accessible units called `Chapters`.
+Data within a `Chapter` share similar properties. `Chapters` are released as part of discrete `Volumes` that come out at some cadence.
+After a `Volume` is released, the data does not change.

-It is released as discrete `Volumes` that come out at some cadence, and which after release do not change. `Volumes` contain `Chapters`, which represent a piece of data that is desirable for a particular user.
+`Chapters` consist of data that is easily recognisable as desirable for a particular user.
+When a new `Volume` is released, a user can ignore irrelevant `Chapters`.
+This provides a mechanism to shard the database across users.
+From a user's perpsective this is analgous to "subscribing" to a `Chapter` that is important to them.

 When a new `Volume` is released, two users may obtain different `Chapters`.
-Users will typically obtain the same chapter for each `Volume` that has even been published.

 A compliant database:
-- MUST define a time-based definition for `Volumes`
+- MUST define a time-based definition for `Volumes` (how often new data comes out)
-- Is RECOMMENDED to define a user-focused definition for `Chapters`
+- MUST define a user-focused definition for `Chapters` (what the difference between chapters is)

+A `Chapter` is the distributable unit of the database.
+It is defined by a unique `Volume`-`Chapter` pair.
+A `Chapter` contains data as key-value pairs where keys all match the `Chapter` definition and can be used by a user to obtain values.

+Fundamental to this idea is that a user starts with a query.
+They inspect the chapters they have obtained and obtain values that match the query.
+The combined result of the values from each chapter is the complete result of that query

 ### Volume definition

 A `Volume` is a collection of data that is constructed and published at a cadence using a `Volume` definition.
+A specific `Volume` is described by a specific `VolumeId` and consists of many individual discrete `Chapters`.

 A `Volume` definition MUST provide a clear protocol for deciding when a threshold for publication is reached.
 The nature of the threshold will vary between databases.

+A unique `VolumeId` MUST be specified for each `Volume`.
+For example, using bytes to represent a block range particular to that `Volume`.
+This is different to the the interface identifier string.

 It is RECOMMENDED that the definition be defined similarly to the way new data is collected.
 Where there is a sequential nature to the data collection, this may be a good mechanism for